Farm to Market Road 1905: History

 FM 1905 was assigned on November 20, 1951 from the state line to U.S. Highway 80 (now State Highway 20).
 As the route was extended, stretching for 1.9 mi to its current route in October 31, 1958.

 Route description

 FM 1905 begins at the New Mexico state line, as a continuation of NM 225 in Anthony, New Mexico.
 The road, known as West Washington Street, parallels the state line as it heads eastward towards downtown Anthony.
 There are intersections with local roads before FM 1905 intersects SH 20 after 0.8 mi.
-The two routes run concurrently along South Main Street for about 0.1 mi before FM 1905 continues eastward again, now heading towards IH 10 on Franklin Street.
-FM 1905 passes by a city-maintainted park complex before leaving downtown Anthony.
-It becomes known as Antonio Street as it enters the outskirts of Anthony, where it intersects with Spur 6 before coming to an end at exit 0 of IH 10.
+The two routes run concurrently along South Main Street for about 0.1 mi before FM 1905 continues eastward again, now heading towards I-10 on Franklin Street.
+FM 1905 passes by a city-maintained park complex before leaving downtown Anthony.
+It becomes known as Antonio Street as it enters the outskirts of Anthony, where it intersects with Spur 6 before coming to an end at exit 0 of I-10.